madhavikollya/terraform/README.md

   automatically replicate in other server also.
 - Browse terraform efs code -> c&p -> EFS created
 - Goto EFS in AWS -> attach -> mount via DNS -> copy the command -> paste it on terminal
-  * Enable EFS for the content to get copied.
+  * Enable EFS on AWS for the content to get copied.

 # Modules